Skip to content

 Transparency and Participation

-The future of public property must not be decided without any public debate.
+The future of public property must not be decided without public debate.
 We therefore call for a transparent discourse and democratic decision-making processes.